Add to Collection

 Once your yeast package or jar has been opened, you must refrigerate the yeast or freeze it in an airtight container.

 One thing to remember about your yeast, is that it is a living organism and over time it will lose activity, even if you’ve never opened the jar or package.
 So if you don’t bake often, buy the smaller yeast packages rather than a big jar of yeast.

-Make sure your milk is not too hot or it could kill the yeast which will cause your dough not to rise at all.
-The ideal temperature for the milk should be between 105 F degrees and 110 F for proofing.
+Make sure your milk or water is not too hot or it could kill the yeast which will cause your dough not to rise at all.
+The ideal temperature for the milk or water should be between 105 F degrees and 110 F for proofing.
 While 95 F degrees is the best temperature for yeast to multiply, that's not warm enough for proofing active dry yeast.

 If after dissolving the yeast in the warm milk, the yeast didn't start to froth up, do not continue with the rolls, your dough will not rise.